csirt-rd/cf-to-elk/README.md

 The Elastic Stack requires Java 8 to be installed.

-- Before we install our ElasticXDR, we will need to update our Ubuntu Server first.
 - Open a Terminal or SSH connection and login and type this commands.

 ~~~